Drain Field Restoration

 Can a completely failed drain field be restored?

 It depends on the cause and extent of failure.
 If the perforated pipes are intact and the soil profile still has some permeability, restoration is usually successful.
 If pipes have collapsed or the water table has risen permanently into the trench zone, partial or full drain field replacement may be the only option.
-Action Septic Service provides an honest assessment before any work begins.
+Action Septic Service provides an honest assessment before any work begins so you can understand what is needed and make an informed decision.

 Does drain field restoration require a permit?

 In most jurisdictions, yes.
 Health department permits are typically required for any septic system repair work that involves the drain field.
-Action Septic Service handles all permit applications and inspections as part of our restoration service.
+Action Septic Service handles all permit applications and inspections as part of our restoration service so your project is done properly and meets all local regulations.